 Not all companies are accredited and when obtaining prices always compare like for like.
 The cost of a UKAS accredited survey may be more than the cost of a survey from a company who are not accredited.
 As an accredited company all our staff have the relevant certifications and level of experience for the work they undertake, which may not be the case for those companies or sole traders who are not accredited, so it’s important to check when appointing an asbestos surveyor.

-Core are UKAS accredited, a rigorous and costly process to ensure that we are undertaking all asbestos surveys, sample analysis and air monitoring is in line with current guidance and our standard operating procedures.
+Core is a UKAS accredited asbestos company, a rigorous and costly process to ensure that we are undertaking all asbestos surveys, sample analysis and air monitoring is in line with current guidance and our standard operating procedures.
 Not only does this give us confidence as a company but it gives our clients confidence that all works are being undertaken in a safe and highly professional manner.

 Looking for a UKAS Accredited Asbestos Company?

 We have been undertaking asbestos surveys since 2004 and many of our consultants were undertaking surveys prior to that.
 Our consultants have a wealth of experience within the industry and have worked in all manner of buildings over the years.
-We offer the full asbestos consultancy package, from a review of your existing asbestos information, surveys, land remediation consultancy, sample analysis, air monitoring during and after the asbestos removal process, together with training.
-By offering all asbestos services under one roof, with particular reference to the analysis of samples in our own laboratory, we are able to offer a seamless process, which is cost-effective and that can respond quickly.
+We offer the full asbestos consultancy package, from a review of your existing asbestos information, surveys, land remediation consultancy, sample analysis and asbestos testing, air monitoring during and after the asbestos removal process, together with asbestos awareness training.
+By offering all asbestos services under one roof, with particular reference to the analysis of samples in our own asbestos laboratory, we are able to offer a seamless process, which is cost-effective and that can respond quickly.

 Core are UKAS accredited to ISO/IEC 17020 for all types of asbestos surveys and ISO/IEC 17025 for asbestos sample analysis and air monitoring.
 Our surveyors hold the P402 as a minimum standard and in addition they may hold the P405, S301 or CoCA, whilst our laboratory staff hold the P401 as a minimum and our air monitoring staff the P403 and P404 as a minimum.